transcom/mymove-docs/docs/backend/testing/run-acceptance-tests.md

+---
+sidebar_position: 4
+---

-# How to Run Acceptance Tests
+# How to run acceptance tests

 Before accepting work to merge into master different feature branches need to go through manual acceptance testing.
 This document will get you set up for that testing and also show you how to run tests against feature branches.